DevTeam/Pure.DI/readme/simplified-binding.md

 var service = composition.MyService;
 ```

+As practice has shown, in most cases it is possible to define abstraction types in bindings automatically.
+That's why we added API `Bind()` method without type parameters to define abstractions in bindings.
+It is the `Bind()` method that performs the binding:

+- with the implementation type itself
+- and if it is NOT an abstract type or structure
+  - with all abstract types that it directly implements
+  - exceptions are special types

-Special types from the list above will not be added to bindings:
+Special types will not be added to bindings:

 - `System.Object`
 - `System.Enum`